 For me, I saw these synergies between summiting that peak and real every day life, down at 7k feet in Flagstaff and further down to sea level.
 I’ve thought even more about it since I “destroyed” that mountain.
 That camaraderie, that encouragement, that support and help, both verbal and physical, needs to exist everywhere.
 People of all ages, different colors, religions, physical abilities, political beliefs, ethnicities, speaking different languages, and from different social circles, climb that mountain every day.
 We were all up there.
 We were a melting pot of people.
 And it was beautiful really.
 Nothing that matters down at the bottom mattered up there.

 We’re climbing different mountains and traversing terrain of all kinds down here on the ground and we can all still use that kind of unlabeled support in our lives every day.
-Sounds a little cliche, but we all just got to help and love one another more.
+Sounds a little cliche, but we all just have to help and love one another more.
 All those labels and categories that define us down here on the pavement, don’t ultimately matter when you’re slaying the mountains of life.